-Malcolm X makes Nebraska Hall of Fame, years after flap
+Malcolm X becomes 1st Black honoree in Nebraska Hall of Fame

 Malcolm X was passed over again in 2007 for little-known botanist Charles Bessey.

 Each Nebraska Hall of Fame member is immortalized with a bronze bust displayed in the state Capitol.
-Malcolm X is Nebraska’s first Black Hall of Fame honoree.